-The Company and its subsidiary make contributions to a statutory provident fund.
+The Company and its subsidiaries make contributions to a statutory provident fund.
 The contributions are recognised as a liability after deducting any contribution already paid and as an expense in the period in which the employees render their services.

-4.15 Foreign currencies
+4.17 Foreign currencies

-4.15.1 Functional and presentation currency
+(a) Functional and presentation currency

-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The consolidated financial statements are presented in Ringgit Malaysia, which is the Company's functional and presentation currency.